Jumpin (NLE Choppa song)

-"Jumpin" is a song by American rapper NLE Choppa, featuring vocals from fellow American rapper Polo G. It was released by Warner Records on November 5, 2021, as the third single from NLE Choppa's second studio album, Me vs. Me.
-The song was written by NLE Choppa, Polo G, CashMoneyAP, YoungKio, Carlos Muñoz, Carter Lang and Dylan de Graaff.
-It was produced by CashMoneyAP, YoungKio, Loshendrix, Daniel Moras, and Yume, while it was co-produced by Carter Lang and Jordan Waré.
+"Jumpin" is a song by American rapper NLE Choppa featuring fellow American rapper Polo G. It was released by Warner Records on November 5, 2021, as the third single from the former's third mixtape, Me vs. Me.

 Background and composition

 NLE Choppa announced the release of the single on October 29, 2021, exactly one week before its release.
 "Jumpin" has been described as "a stuttering crime-life stomper" with a "strong" chorus from NLE Choppa and "a cool forbidding melodic intensity" on Polo G's verse.

 Music video

 A music video premiered alongside the release of the song on November 5, 2021.
 The video sees NLE Choppa and Polo G wearing ski masks and holding guns.
 They rob a bank and subsequently get caught by police.
 However, both artists escape with the money they stole.
 NLE Choppa ends up showing his group, which includes Polo G, six steps to do in order to commit the crime.